 - 1. Below is an overview of the education components that are part of the study programme.
 The programme consists of lectures, tutorials, practicals and teaching hours.
 Educational activities are announced in the timetable.
 Participation in certain educational activities is compulsory.
 This will be stated in the relevant study guide and is also included in the overview that relates to article 14.
 For information about participation requirements, please see the programme-specific appendix 1. - 2.
 The education components of the minors are described in the minor regulations.
 The regulations governing the minors offered across Fontys can be found at www.fontys.nl/Studeren/Minors.htm.
 The regulations governing minors specific to study programmes are included as an appendix to this TER. - 3.
 Any entry requirements a student must meet before participating in an education component are stated in the overview as referred to in paragraph 1. - 4.
 Participation in education components in the post-foundation year phase is allowed after passing the foundation year examination.
 The Examination Board may grant permission to a student who has not passed the foundation year examination to participate in education components in the post-foundation year phase.
 (Section 7.30 of the WHW.)
-Students who defer the study advice have received education in the post Foundation course may follow if they have obtained at least 45 credits in the first year and have drawn up a study plan with the study Career Advisor (see also article 32.3).
-For the learning route ABL is participation in the post Foundation course allowed at level 2, if the Foundation course has not yet been achieved, provided that this is captured with the learning coach in the personal development plan (PDP). - 5.
+Students who defer the study advice have received education in the post Foundation course may follow if they have obtained at least 45 credits in the first year and have drawn up a study plan with the study Career Advisor (see also article 32.3) - 5.
 Registration for educational activities in the 3rd year is required - 6.
 The timetable is announced by means of the digital learning environment no later than 3 weeks prior to the start of classes.